alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

 #.
 Open an :ref:`autobuild <sphinx-autobuilding>` in a
    :xref:`browser <web-browser>` alongside :ref:`tools-vs-code` with
-   :ref:`maximum half-screen estate <writing-max-screen-estate>`, so you can make edits immediately
+   :ref:`maximum half-screen estate <vs-code-max-screen-estate>`, so you can make edits immediately
 #.
 Go through one :ref:`minor section <concepts-doc-example>` at a time